peterbabic/triangles.fun/README.md

 - [x] add about page
 - [x] fix victory / gameover modal
 - [x] handle U, R and A keypresses
+- [ ] polish the `App.svelte`, it is too large
+- [ ] fix the problem of top row getting out of the screen

 ## License